Struthers receives low-interest loan to upgrade aging wastewater treatment plant

-STRUTHERS, Ohio (WKBN) – Struthers is getting an upgrade to its wastewater infrastructure.
+STRUTHERS, Ohio (WYTV) – Struthers is getting an upgrade to its wastewater infrastructure.

 The city took out a nearly $200,000 low-interest loan to fund the project.